RomainFeron/workshop-snakemake-sibdays2022/README.md

 You can now run Snakemake and complete the workshop's exercises.

-### Additional note: creating an Conda environment for Snakemake
+### Additional note: creating a Conda environment for Snakemake

 For this workshop, for the sake of simplicity, we created a single Conda environment that contains both Snakemake and all the tools used in the workflow.
 In practice, this is not the correct way to use Conda with Snakemake workflows, as we will discuss during the workshop.
 This step is not part of the setup process, but if you want to use Snakemake by yourself in the future, the recommended way to run it is to create a conda environment specifically and only for Snakemake: